-The TMA core facility provides automated technology that allows evaluation of many tissues on a single slide while minimizing issues of variability, reproducibility and experimental bias.
+The TMA core facility provides automated technology that allows evaluation of many tissues on a single slide while minimising issues of variability, reproducibility and experimental bias.
 It also facilitates rapid analysis of multiple markers on an array of samples that are embedded on a single slide.
-This technology provides efficient utilization of resources while saving time.
+This technology enables the efficient utilisation of resources while saving time.

-TMA can be used for in-situ hybridization of RNA and DNA, immunofluorescence, Fluorescent in situ hybridization (FISH) and immunohistochemistry.
-The recipient blocks are available in three different core sizes of 1mm, 2mm, and 3mm.
+TMA can be used for in-situ hybridisation of RNA and DNA, immunofluorescence, Fluorescent in situ hybridisation (FISH) and immunohistochemistry.

 Services in this facility are provided on a fee for service basis.
 For more information and assistance, please contact: